alexflint/go-memdump/README.md

 ## Very fast serialization for Go

-This package provides a fast but unsafe way to load amounts of data into Go structs. `go-memdump` can load multiple gigabytes per second, even when the data contains large numbers of small structs with many pointers and slices.
+This package provides a fast way to load large amounts of data into Go structs.
+As shown in the [benchmarks](#benchmarks), memdump can load datasets containing millions of small structs at over 1 GB/s.

 However, the price you pay for decoding performance is:
 - you cannot load into structs that contain maps or interfaces
 - your data is not portable across architectures
 - encoding is not particularly fast